awsdocs/aws-cloud9-user-guide/doc_source/sample-docker.rst

    .. code-block:: text

-      # Build a Docker image based on the cloud9/ws-nodejs Docker image
+      # Build a Docker image based on the cloud9/ws-nodejs Docker image.
-      # definition for AWS Cloud9.
       FROM cloud9/ws-nodejs

       # Enable the Docker container to communicate with AWS Cloud9 by